SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Nobody thinks that debating would be more productive than studying, regardless of how much debating adds value to your life.
 Second year onwards, the main reason people would come is because of the community.

+fear is not a great motivator to be active, we'll kick you out" was dumb

 Inertia is huge, don't let them go too long without debating.
 Try to have some scene in vacations, and try to start debating the moment a new academic semester starts